Who Is This Credit Card Best For?

 Earning Points & Rewards

-You’ll earn rewards according to the following schedule:
+You’ll earn rewards based on the following:

 - 3 TrueBlue points per $1 spent on JetBlue purchases